 Screening Interviews :

-It is conducted with the purpose of screening a large number of candidates in order to retain the prospective ones and disqualify the mediocre ones.
+The purpose of this activity is to screen a large number of candidates, retaining the prospective ones while disqualifying the mediocre ones.

 Walk-in Interviews :

-These are very common with smaller companies in need of middle or low-level staff for temporary or permanent jobs.
+Walk-in Interviews are common for most companies to recruit middle or low-level staff for temporary or permanent jobs.
 The candidates are invited personally according to a predetermined date, time, and Venue.
 In such interviews, the selection is usually made on the spot.

 Panel Interviews :

-The Panel or Board interviews are just face-to-face interviews, a common feature in public or private sector undertaking, teaching or research institutions, and institutions offering highly specialized courses.
-A panel of members taken from specialized areas of management, finance, engineering, etc., interviews the candidate.
+The Panel or Board interviews are simply face-to-face interviews, done to recruit for public or private sector undertakings, teaching or research institutions, and institutions offering highly specialized courses.
+A panel of members, taken from specialized areas such as management, finance, and engineering for candidates interview.
 Such an interview is presided over by a nominee of the organization.

 Series Interviews :

-Some very big organizations may conduct a series of interviews of a candidate with a different board of interviewers each time.
-The separate reports of the interviewers are analyzed and compared to decide on the suitability of the candidate.
+Some prominent organizations may conduct multiple interviews with a candidate, each time involving a different board of interviewers.
+The individual reports from the interviewers are then analyzed and compared to determine the suitability of the candidate.

 Related: 100+ Quality Assurance Interview Questions Pharma